PostHog/posthog.com/contents/blog/cheaper-analytics.md

 * You can only save money with this new option.

-### Why aren't you making the events with person profiles cheaper too?
+## Why aren't you making the events with person profiles cheaper?

-* Events with person properties cost a lot more for us to ingest and query.
-Allowing customers to choose to not send person properties for certain event types means we can cut our own costs of providing our product to our customers.
+* Because events with person profiles cost a lot more for us to ingest and query.

+* Allowing customers to choose to not send person profiles for certain event types means we can cut our own costs of providing our product to our customers, and pass that saving onto them.

 * This aligns our interests with our customers, and means we can make a positive margin on all events ingested (beyond our free tier), so it is sustainable but not greedy!